Mary Gawthorpe: Posthumous recognition

 Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.

+Gawthorpe's name is one of those featured on the sculpture Ribbons, unveiled in Leeds in 2024.

-In May 2025, local artist David Griffin painted a large mural of Mary Gawthorpe on a terrace gable end in Bramley.
+In May 2025, local artist David Griffin painted a large mural of Gawthorpe on a terrace gable end in Bramley.